intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.AspNetCore/README.md

 app.Run();
 ```

-Next, define your CSP via the `ContentSecurityPolicy` section of your application's `IConfiguration`.
+Next, define your CSP via the `ContentSecurityPolicy` section of your application's `appsettings.json` file (or in a separate configuration file if preferred).
 For example:

 ```json
 {